Hydra-Chain/hydragon-nodee/README.md

 ## Becoming a delegator

-We've implemented the initial version of a straightforward dashboard, enabling users to connect their wallet, request testing HYDRA coins from our Faucet, and access to [delegation](#delegation) section where one can delegate funds to validators.
-To access the Dashboard Interface, please visit [testnetapp.hydrachain.org](https://testnetapp.hydrachain.org).
+We've implemented the initial version of a straightforward Staking dashboard, where one can delegate funds to validators.
+To access the Dashboard Interface, please visit [stake.hydrachain.org](https://stake.hydrachain.org/).

 ### Adding Hydragon network to Metamask